ldaIas/ThirdPlace/tp-frontend/.llmrc/INSTRUCTIONS.md

 The webpage is an SPA elm app, so we just need to serve a single index.html file that has the necessary javascript resources.
 The elm compiles to a js file (currently tpapp.js).
 We take this, the stylesheets, other resources, and the javascript files from JSPorts, and put them in a folder named "deploy."
 This directory is then served to IPFS.
-Currently this is a manual process and the file is uploaded via the IPFS desktop client.
+Currently this is a manual process and the file is uploaded via the IPFS desktop client, but the idea is to have this automated eventually.